gardener/landscaper/docs/guided-tour/error-handling/timeout-error/README.md

 landscaper-cli inst interrupt -n example hello-world
 ```

-**Warning:** Be aware that the interruption just forces the Installation and its DeployItems into a
-final phase (`Succeeded`, `Failed`, or `DeleteFailed`).
-The behaviour concerning for example a Helm installation that
-might run at that moment, is not defined.
-Therefore, you should interrupt a running deployment only if you are sure
-that nothing bad can happen.
-It is not recommended to use this annotation in a productive environment.
+> **Warning:** Be aware that the interruption just _forces_ the Installation and its DeployItems into a final phase (`Succeeded`, `Failed`, or `DeleteFailed`).
+The behaviour of for example a Helm installation, which might currently run, is not defined.
+Therefore, you should interrupt a running deployment only if you are sure that nothing bad can happen or in Dev scenarios.
+It is **not advised** to use this annotation in a productive environment.

 ## Deploy the fixed Installation

-Once the Installation is in phase `Failed`, apply the Installation
+Once the Installation reaches phase `Failed`, apply the corrected one (
-[installation/installation-fixed.yaml](./installation/installation-fixed.yaml) with the fixed Helm chart version:
+[installation/installation-fixed.yaml](./installation/installation-fixed.yaml)) with the fixed Helm chart version:

 ```shell
 kubectl apply -f <path to installation-fixed.yaml>
 ```

-Note that this fixed version already contains the annotation `landscaper.gardener.cloud/operation: reconcile`, so
-that Landscaper will start processing it.
-After some time, the phase of the Installation should be `Succeeded` and
+> Note that this fixed version already contains the annotation `landscaper.gardener.cloud/operation: reconcile`, so that Landscaper will start processing it.

-the ConfigMap deployed by the Helm chart should exist on the target cluster.
+After some time, the phase of the Installation should be `Succeeded` and the ConfigMap deployed by the Helm chart should exist on the target cluster.